johnkristijan/webapp-stats/package/README.md

 ...
 router.beforeEach((to, from) => {
     const appId = "22c4c3f7-609d-4bd2-a239-8bebfc8b59e4"
-    webappStatTrack(to, from, appId)
+    webappStatTrack(to, from, appId, urlPrefix)
 })
 ```
 The possible inputs to the webappStatTrack functions are:
 - `to` (vue router object - required)
 - `from` (vue router object required)
 - `appId` (UUID for your app - obtained via the app registration API)
+- `urlPrefix` server url prefix for the backend service that receives the stats
-- senderDebounceLimit (local log list size buffer - default is 10)
+- `senderDebounceLimit` (local log list size buffer - default is 10)
-- username (provide username if you want - default is 'anonymous')
+- `username` (provide username if you want - default is 'anonymous')